statnett/image-scanner-operator/README.md

 - add metric labels with values obtained from `app.kubernetes.io/name` Pod labels
 - rescan workload images with an interval of 24 hours

+### Upgrade

+At this early stage, we might introduce breaking changes.
+But when we do, the breaking changes should be highlighted in the changelog and release notes.

+We might also do breaking changes in the CRD(s), without adding the complexity of conversion webhooks.
+So if you experience any issue when upgrading to a newer version, please try to reinstall the operator as a first step.

 ### Uninstall

 To uninstall the operator, just use `kubectl` to delete all resources produced